A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Conclusion: Copula-based Statistical Learning

-This paper makes the following contributions: (i) we introduce modern statistical theory and principles for maximum entropy copula density estimation that is auto-adaptive for the mixed(X,Y)---described in Section \ref{sec:theory}. (ii) Our general copula-based formulation provides a unifying framework of data analysis from which one can systematically distill a number of statistical methods by revealing some completely unexpected connections between them.
+This paper makes the following contributions: (i) we introduce modern statistical theory and principles for maximum entropy copula density estimation that is self-adaptive for the \texttt{mixed}(X,Y)---described in Section \ref{sec:theory}. (ii) Our general copula-based formulation provides a unifying framework of data analysis from which one can systematically distill a number of fundamental statistical methods by revealing some completely unexpected connections between them.
 The importance of our theory in applied and theoretical statistics is highlighted in Section \ref{sec:Ut}, taking examples from different sub-fields of statistics: Log-linear analysis of categorical data, logratio biplot, smoothing large sparse contingency tables, mutual information, smooth-$G^2$ statistic, feature selection, and copula-based logistic regression.
-We hope that this new perspective will motivate new methodological developments for cohesive statistical data analysis.
+We hope that this new perspective on copula modeling will offer more effective ways of developing united statistical algorithms for mixed-($X,Y$). .4em